Meditation is in fashion among certain circles. Do they know what meditation really is?

 If you go to somewhere to learn how to meditate, you’re asking for being misled… so, you deserve it.

-You should also know that meditation doesn’t have anything to do with a conductor, mentor, mastermind, leader, guide, guru or whatever you might call it.
+You should also know that meditation doesn’t have anything to do with a conductor, mentor, mastermind, leader, teacher, guru, or whatever you might call it.

-Meditate is to merge with the medium.
+Meditate is to join, to merge with the medium.
 Be the medium – “be the water”, as Bruce Lee told about martial arts.
 Meditation can be considered an essential component of martial arts.

 Meditate is to be “in medium”.
-Not to be in things or in minds or in people or in your self.
-But among all and nothing at all.
+Not to be in things or in minds or in people or in your sel, but among all and nothing at all.

 The third and last thing you should know about meditation is that you don’t force the operation.
 It is not an affair of comitting yourself to it: “oh, let’s meditate for a while, before the dinner”.
-It’s the opposite: meditation comes whenever is not expected and gets you, any place, any time.
-You just need to be there (but, simultaneously, the opposite is also true: you don’t need to be there).
+It’s the opposite: meditation comes whenever is not expected and gets you, any place, any time, as long as you are receptive.
+You just need to be there in quiet receptivity (but, simultaneously, the opposite is also true: it is not need that you yourself are there).

 I can’t be more explicit than this.